flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ## Prerequisites

-Aircraft is in a cold and dark state at a gate.
+The aircraft is in a cold and dark state at a gate.

 [Download FlyByWire Checklist](../../assets/FBW_A32NX_CHECKLIST.pdf){ .md-button }